chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ### Replay Detection

-Legacy NFS servers typically employ request replay detection to reduce the risk of data and file namespace corruption that could result when an NFS client retransmits a non-idempotent NFS request.
-A legacy NFS server can send a cached response when a replay is detected, rather than executing the request again.
+Like NFSv4.0, Legacy NFS servers typically employ request replay detection to reduce the risk of data and file namespace corruption that could result when an NFS client retransmits a non-idempotent NFS request.
+A Legacy NFS server can send a cached response when a replay is detected, rather than executing the request again.
 Replay detection is not perfect, but it is usually adequate.

-For legacy NFS servers, replay detection commonly utilizes heuristic indicators such as the IP address of the NFS client, the source port of the connection, the transaction ID of the request, and the contents of the request's RPC and upper-layer protocol headers.
-In short, replay detection is typically based on a connection tuple and the request's XID.
-A legacy NFS client is careful to re-use the same source port, if practical, when reconnecting so that legacy NFS servers are better able to detect retransmissions.
+For Legacy NFS servers, replay detection commonly utilizes heuristic indicators such as the IP address of the NFS client, the source port of the connection, the transaction ID of the request, and the contents of the request's RPC and upper-layer protocol headers.
+A Legacy NFS client is careful to re-use the same source port when reconnecting so that Legacy NFS servers can better detect RPC retransmission.

-However, a legacy NFS client operating over an RDMA transport has no control over connection source ports.
-It is almost certain that an RPC request that is retransmitted on a new connection can never be detected as a replay if the legacy NFS server includes the connection source port in its replay detection heuristics.
+However, a Legacy NFS client operating over an RDMA transport has no control over connection source ports.
+It is almost certain that an RPC request retransmitted on a new connection can never be detected as a replay if the receiving Legacy NFS server includes the connection source port in its replay detection heuristics.

-Therefore a legacy NFS server using an RDMA transport should never use a legacy NFS client connection's source port as part of its NFS request replay detection mechanism.
+Therefore a Legacy NFS server using an RDMA transport should never use a connection's source port as part of its NFS request replay detection mechanism.

 # Upper-Layer Bindings for NFS Version 2 and 3 Auxiliary Protocols {#auxproto}